Updated: May 20, 2021

 Because this circumstance is sensitive and this question is open-ended, the consumer will likely provide you with a long-winded response.

-Listen to what he has to say and gather essential information.
+Listen to what they have to say and gather essential information.
 Some examples of information the consumer might provide in this instance are whether he has recently filed for unemployment or has recently had a large unexpected expense.

 After listening closely to the consumer's response, use another validating phrase like “I appreciate you sharing that with me” to let the consumer know he has been heard.